Portiloop/portiloop-training/README.md

 Your file can then be directly used for inference in our `offline_inference` [notebook](https://github.com/nicolasvalenchon/Portiloop/blob/main/notebooks/offline_inference.ipynb).

 ### Training:
-Functions used for training are defined in python under the `Software` folder.
+Functions used for training are defined in python under the `portiloop_software` folder.
 We provide [bash scripts examples](https://github.com/nicolasvalenchon/Portiloop/releases/download/v0.0.2/scripts.zip) for `SLURM` to train the model on HPC systems.
 Adapt these scripts to your configuration.
 Your training curves can be visualized in real time easily using [wandb](https://wandb.ai/portiloop) (the code is ready, you may adapt it to your project name and entity).

 ### Hardware implementation:
-The current hardware implementation (pynq FPGA with Vivado / Vivado HLS) is provided under the `Hardware` folder.
+The current hardware implementation (pynq FPGA with Vivado / Vivado HLS) is provided under the `portiloop_hardware` folder.